 Coventry Rape and Sexual Assault Centre (CRASAC)

 Provides free and confidential support including counselling, information, and advocacy for all survivors who have experienced sexual abuse of any kind in their life.
-Also provides ISVA service which provides support throughout criminal justice process.
+Also provides an ISVA service which offers support throughout the criminal justice process.

-- CRASAC offer a free and confidential service that provides support, counselling, information and advocacy for all survivors who have experienced any kind of sexual abuse of any kind at any time in their life.
-Counselling can also be provided to parents/carers/partners and supporters of survivors.
-All of staff and volunteers are self-defining women and they provide safe spaces.
+- Counselling can also be provided to parents/carers/partners and supporters of survivors.
+All their staff and volunteers are self-defining women and they provide safe spaces.
 Their helpline and ISVA services are also available to men and boys.

 Rape Crisis England

-This is a national charity and umbrella body for their network of independent rape crisis organisations.
-Their website has lots of useful information and can help you find local organisations that can give guidance.
+This is a national charity and umbrella body for a network of independent rape crisis organisations.
+Their website contains lots of useful information and can help you find local organisations which can give guidance.

 Find your nearest Rape Crisis Centre here.